Learn to Hunt

 A day-use lodge may be reserved for a fee from May 1 through October 15.
 Click on the picture to see a larger image of the lodge.
 The Stone lodge is used for picnics, receptions, and family reunions.
 The lodge contains a refrigerator, microwave, and modern restrooms.
 The lodge may reserved online through the park reservation system.

-The campground has 30 camp sites (10 with electric hookup).
+The campground has 31 campsites including electric hookup.
 A large youth group campsite is also available for use by chaperoned organized youth groups.
 Advance campsite reservations can be made through the park reservation system.
 One fourth of the campsites are available on a first-come, first-serve basis.

 The camping cabins are heated/air-conditioned with no sanitary facilities but are located near the campground with showers and restroom.
 The camping cabins have one full size futon bed, counter top with microwave, dorm size refrigerator, dining table with 4 chairs, outside fire pit and outside picnic table.
 The camping cabins can be reserved online through the park reservation system.
 The camping cabins may be rented from May 1 to October 15 of each year.